 If you submit questions using our contact forms on the website, we process the data you enter in the contact form in order to answer these questions.

-6. Newsletter and Newsletter Tracking
+6. Registration for Newsletter and Newsletter Tracking

 You can sign up for our newsletter on our website to receive information about our products, services, and events.
 We use the data you provide to send you our newsletter based on the consent you have given us.